 You seriously won’t find an easier bread recipe than this!
 It comes together with only 3 ingredients (I don’t count water as an ingredient) and is perfect for beginner bakers along with my delicious dinner rolls.
 There’s no kneading required and the dough can be made in one bowl.
 Plus it only takes 5 minutes to prep.

-I shaped this bread into a French Boule (circle), but this dough can easily be made into a French baguette, rolls, pizza dough or ciabatta.
+I shaped this bread into a French Boule (circle), but this dough can easily be made into a French baguette, rolls, pizza dough, or ciabatta.
 It’s super versatile and a recipe you’ll want to save for when you just have a few ingredients on hand.

 How to Make Artisan Bread

-Make the dough.
+- Make the dough.
 Add salt and yeast to a large bowl, then pour the warm water on top.
 Add the flour in all at once, then mix together.
-I used a dough whisk, but feel free to use a spatula, wooden spoon or even your hands.
+I used a dough whisk, but feel free to use a spatula, wooden spoon, or even your hands.
 The dough will still be sticky once it’s mixed together, but this is what you want.

-Cover and let rise.
+- Cover and let rise.
 Cover the bowl with a towel until the dough doubles in size.
-This will take about 2 to 3 hours, however the longer you let it rise the better.
+This will take about 2 to 3 hours, however the longer you allow it to rise the better.
 You can leave it on the counter to rise for up to 12 hours.
-Once it rises, you can either prepare to bake or cover the bowl with saran wrap and stick it in the refrigerator to bake later.
+Once it rises, you can prepare to bake or cover the bowl with saran wrap and stick it in the refrigerator to bake later.
 It will keep in the fridge for up to 1 week.

-Let rest again.
-Line a pizza peel, skillet or pan with parchment, then lightly sprinkle flour on top.
+- Let rest again.
+Line a pizza peel, skillet, or pan with parchment, then lightly sprinkle flour on top.
 Add the dough and let rest for 20 to 30 minutes.

 Cooking Tips